-Different Hand Ltd offers manuscript transcription, data entry and processing, XML markup, quality assurance, OCR correction, document copying, and research assistance for historical research and digitisation projects.
+Different Hand Ltd offers manuscript transcription, data entry and processing, XML markup, and correction of transcripts or OCR for historical research and digitisation projects.
 We specialise in documents that are not suitable for outsourced double keying or automated recognition software, particularly early-modern English manuscripts.
 Since launching in November 2013, we have successfully completed contracts for clients in the UK and US.

 Our services are aimed at research institutions and we can also supply services to other businesses.
 We are based in the UK but can work with overseas clients and take payment in US dollars or other currencies.
 We always negotiate a fixed price for a contract, not an hourly rate.
 We can do jobs that are too big to do yourself but too small to justify taking on an employee.

 Our Working Methods